microsoft/Project-Yellowstone-Documentation/business-central/sales/period-over-period-growth.md

 The *Period-Over-Period Growth* reports shows a bar graph for comparison of sales amounts between the current year and the previous year and a drill-through table for detailed monthly analysis.

-## Use Cases for Period-Over-Period Growth
+## Use Cases

 For the Leadership Team:

-A CEO is responsible for making strategic decisions that will drive growth for your organization.
-The _Period-over-Period Growth_ report provides valuable insights into your organization's sales performance over time.
-By comparing sales amounts for different time periods to the same period in the previous year, this report helps the CEO identify growth trends and areas for improvement.

-For example, the CEO might notice that sales have been consistently declining in a particular region or product category, and use this information to make strategic decisions about investments or changes to their sales strategy.

 **Target Audience**

 - CEO
 - COO

+As a CEO, you are responsible for making strategic decisions that will drive growth for your organization.
+The _Period-over-Period Growth_ report provides valuable insights into your organization's sales performance over time.
+By comparing sales amounts for different time periods to the same period in the previous year, this report helps you identify growth trends and areas for improvement.

+For example, you might notice that sales have been consistently declining in a particular region or product category, and use this information to make decisions about investments or changes to your sales strategy.
+This might include increasing your marketing efforts in that region, or improving your product offerings to be more competitive.

 ---

 For the Management Team:

-As a Sales Manager who oversees the day-to-day sales activities, this report can help the manager to identify areas where the sales team is excelling and areas where they need additional support.
-Additionally, the manager can analyse the growth amount and growth %, and evaluate their team's performance over the current fiscal year compared to the previous fiscal year.
-This information can help them adjust sales strategies and coach team members to improve overall sales performance.

 **Target Audience**

 - Sales Managers
 - Operations Managers

+As a Sales Manager who oversees the day-to-day sales activities, the _Period-over-Period Growth_ report can help you to identify areas where the sales team is excelling and areas where they need additional support.
+By analyzing the growth amount and growth %, you can evaluate your team's performance over the current fiscal year compared to the previous fiscal year.
+This information can help you to adjust sales strategies and coach team members to improve overall sales performance.

 ## Key Performance Indicators (KPIs)